 - Each year, an estimated 400,000 children and adolescents worldwide are diagnosed with cancer.

 - Eighty per cent of children with cancer live in developing nations and about 80 per cent of these kids die because they lack access to prompt, effective diagnoses and treatment.

-Note: Sources for the above statistics include Alberta Health Services, Canadian Cancer Research Alliance, Cancer in Young People in Canada Program, World Health Organization and Childhood Cancer International.
+Note: Sources for the above statistics include Alberta Health Services, Cancer Control Alberta, Canadian Cancer Research Alliance, Cancer in Young People in Canada Program, World Health Organization, and Childhood Cancer International.